Rmole57/launch-school/rb101/lesson_3/medium1/problem8.md

 different Integer and String objects in this case).

 Also, Ruby passes in the object id of `munsters` to be used locally as `demo_hash`'s id.
-If Spot had reassigned `demo_hash` before "messing with" its values, he would've been in the clear because `demo_hash`'s object id would have been changed and thus the original `munsters` hash would have been safe.
+If Spot had initialized a new hash within his method and then used the `demo_hash` to build the `new_hash` iteratively he would've been in the clear because `new_hash`'s object id would have been unique and thus the original `munsters` hash would have been safe.
 But, unfortunately for Spot, he did not, and the hash object being used in the method IS the original `munsters` hash.